anthem87/clean-rebase/README.md

 ## 🚀 Features

 - Squash all local commits into one (with optional custom message)
+- Optionally edit the squash message using a list of existing commits (`-sml`)
 - Rebase a base branch (e.g. `origin/develop`) **onto your current branch**
 - Safely force-push with `--force-with-lease`
 - Resume after rebase conflicts with `--continue`